PIH vs Melasma vs Sun Spots: Complete Hyperpigmentation Guide

 - Sun exposure without protection (biggest factor for all types)

-- Darker skin tones (more melanin activity—not bad, just slower)
+- Darker skin tones (more melanin activity — not bad, just slower response)

-- Deep (dermal) hyperpigmentation (harder to reach with topicals)
+- Deep pigmentation (harder to reach with topical products)

-- Ongoing triggers (continued acne, hormonal fluctuations, UV exposure)
+- Ongoing triggers (continued acne, hormonal changes, UV exposure)

 Who Should Avoid or Limit Aggressive Treatment

-- Those with darker skin tones (Fitzpatrick IV-VI) should use gentler approaches—aggressive treatments can cause more hyperpigmentation
+- Those with darker skin tones should use gentler approaches — aggressive treatments can cause more pigmentation

-- People with active inflammation (untreated acne, eczema flares)—treat the cause first
+- People with active acne or eczema flares — treat the cause first

-- Anyone with very sensitive or reactive skin—start with gentle products and patch test
+- Anyone with very sensitive or reactive skin — start gentle and patch test

 Common Mistakes to Avoid